decred/dcrdocs/docs/governance/consensus-rule-voting/consensus-rules-voting.md

 ## Step 1: Decred Change Proposal (DCP)

 A Decred Change Proposal (DCP) is a design document which describes potential protocol or consensus changes to Decred.
-A well written DCP will include a detailed description of the proposed change, explain the motivation for making the change and provide a reference implementation.
+A well-written DCP will include a detailed description of the proposed change, explain the motivation for making the change and provide a reference implementation.

-Detailed documentation on the format of DCPs, as well as all of the DCPs which have been produced so far, can be found in the  GitHub repository [decred/dcps](https://github.com/decred/dcps).
+Detailed documentation on the format of DCPs, as well as all past DCPs, can be found in the  GitHub repository [decred/dcps](https://github.com/decred/dcps).

 ## Step 2: New node software

-New node software which implements the consensus rule changes must be developed and released.
+New node software which implements the proposed consensus rule changes must be developed and released.
-This new software will include all of the code necessary to enforce the existing consensus rules, as well as the code required to implement the change specified in the DCP.
-The new code implementing the change will lie dormant until the change has been voted upon and accepted by the proof-of-stake voters.
+This software must include all code necessary to enforce existing consensus rules, as well as the new code implementing the change specified in the DCP.
+The new code will lie dormant until the change has been voted upon and accepted by the proof-of-stake voters.

 ## Step 3: Network upgrade

 Proof-of-work miners and proof-of-stake voters must upgrade their software to the new version before voting on activation of the new rules can begin.
 Each has a different threshold to meet before the upgrade is considered complete:

-- The **proof-of-work** upgrade is considered complete once 95% of the latest 1,000 blocks are mined with the latest version
+- The **proof-of-work** upgrade is considered complete once 95% of the latest 1,000 blocks are mined with the latest version.
-- The **proof-of-stake** upgrade is considered complete once 75% of the votes in a complete [stake version interval](../../glossary.md#stake-version-interval-svi) are of the latest version
+- The **proof-of-stake** upgrade is considered complete once 75% of the votes in a complete [stake version interval](../../glossary.md#stake-version-interval-svi) are cast using the latest version.

 Once both of these thresholds have been met, the vote is scheduled to begin on the first block of the next [rule change interval](../../glossary.md#rule-change-interval-rci).